 - Set the VRRP IP address of the domain to the internal network default gateway IP address.

 - Give one of the VRRP domain members the highest priority so it becomes the primary (or master) router and give the others lower priorities so they become backup routers.

-During normal operation the VRRP master unit sends VRRP advertisement messages to the backup units.
-A backup unit will not attempt to become a master unit while it is receiving these messages.
-When a FortiGate operating as a VRRP master fails, a backup unit takes its place and continues processing network traffic.
-The backup unit assumes the master unit has failed if it stops receiving the advertisement messages from the master unit.
-The backup unit with the highest priority becomes the new master unit after a short delay.
-During this delay the new master unit sends gratuitous ARPs to the network to map the virtual router IP address it its MAC address.
-As a result, all packets sent to the default route IP address are sent the new master unit.
-If the backup unit is a FortiGate, the network continues to benefit from FortiOS security features.
-If the backup unit is a router, after a failure traffic will continue to flow, but FortiOS security features will be unavailable until the FortiGate is back on line.
+During normal operations, all traffic from the internal network to the internet passes through the primary VRRP router.
+The primary router also sends VRRP advertisement messages to the backup routers.
+A backup router will not attempt to become a primary router while receiving these messages.
+If the primary router fails, the backup router with the highest priority becomes the new primary router after a short delay.
+During this delay the new primary router sends gratuitous ARP packets to the network to map the network's default route IP address to the new primary router's MAC address.
+All packets sent to the default route are now sent the new primary router.
+If the new primary router is a FortiGate, the network continues to benefit from FortiOS security features.
+If the new primary router is just a router, traffic continues to flow, but FortiOS security features are unavailable until the FortiGate is back on line.